Antoinette Frank: Relationship with Rogers LaCaze

 Two men who claimed they met LaCaze at a party on February 4, 1995, John Stevens and Anthony Wallace, testified in court.
 As the two were leaving the party, a verbal altercation between Stevens and LaCaze ensued, but Wallace suggested they leave.
 The two men got in a car and drove several blocks until a police vehicle pulled the car over.
 In police uniform, Frank exited the squad car and told Wallace and Stevens to get out and go to the back of the car.
 At that point, Wallace saw LaCaze and noticed he was holding a gun.
 According to Stevens, Wallace rushed LaCaze, and the two men began fighting.
 Then both Stevens and Frank also jumped into the fray, and the weapon discharged.
-Stevens began running, but another man appeared and grabbed both LaCaze and Wallace.
+Stevens began running, but a man named Irvin Bryant appeared and grabbed both LaCaze and Wallace.
 Frank then told the man that "LaCaze was the good guy" and that Wallace was the one causing the problems.
 Wallace was restrained until a backup unit arrived on the scene when he was subsequently arrested and charged with attempted murder and armed robbery.

 Irvin Bryant, a civil sheriff in 1995, testified that on the evening of February 4, he observed a stopped police vehicle with its lights flashing.
 Bryant thought the officer was making a traffic stop, but as he got closer, he saw the officer and two black men fighting on the side of the road.
 At that time, Wallace broke away, ran, and picked up a TEC-9 semi-automatic weapon off the grass.
 Bryant ordered Wallace to drop the gun, which he did immediately and was restrained; LaCaze then lunged toward Wallace, but Bryant grabbed him.
 Frank informed him that LaCaze was with her and ordered him released.
 Despite his involvement in the altercation, Bryant was never questioned by police, and he never gave a formal statement.